2011–12 Phoenix Coyotes season: Regular season

 The Coyotes finished with their third straight 90-point season, with 97 points.
+On December 1, 2011, the Coyotes made their return to Winnipeg, for the first time since relocating from the city following the 1995–96 season.
+They faced off against the new Winnipeg Jets, in a 1–0 loss, where Bryan Little scored the only goal of the game.
 On April 7, 2012, the Coyotes defeated the Minnesota Wild with a score of 4–1 to win the Pacific Division title—their first and only division title as an NHL team.

 Playoffs

 As Pacific Division champions, the Coyotes were the third seed in the Western Conference.
 They faced the Chicago Blackhawks in the first round, and defeated them in six games for the franchise's first playoff series win since 1987, when as the Winnipeg Jets, they defeated the Calgary Flames in the first round.
 The Coyotes defeated the fourth-seeded Nashville Predators in five games to advance to the first Western Conference Final in franchise history.
 The eighth-seeded and eventual Stanley Cup champion Los Angeles Kings knocked the Coyotes out of the playoffs in five games.
 This was the only season where the Coyotes advanced beyond the round of 16 teams, won two playoff series, and reached the Conference Finals before eventually suspending operations in 2024.